Ethel Voynich: Life

 In 1890, she met Michał Habdank-Wojnicz, a Polish revolutionary who had escaped from Siberia.
 Soon he also became Ethel Boole's life-partner.
 By 1895, they were living together and she was calling herself Mrs. Voynich.
 They married in 1902.
 In 1904, he anglicised his name to Wilfrid Michael Voynich and became an antiquarian book dealer.
 In that capacity he eventually gave his name to the Voynich manuscript.

 In 1897, Ethel Voynich published The Gadfly, which was an immediate international success.
 She published three more novels, Jack Raymond (1901), Olive Latham (1904) and An Interrupted Friendship (1910), but none attained the popularity of her first book.

-The Voyniches emigrated to the United States in 1920, after Wilfred had moved the bulk of his book business to New York.
+The Voyniches emigrated to the United States in 1920, after Wilfrid had moved the bulk of his book business to New York.
 Ethel concentrated more on music from this point on, working in a music school, but she continued her literary career as a translator from Russian, Polish and French.
 A final novel, Put Off Thy Shoes, was published in 1945.

 Voynich was unaware of the vast sales of The Gadfly in the Soviet Union until she was visited in New York by a Russian diplomat in 1955, who told her how highly regarded she was in the country.
 The following year, Adlai Stevenson secured an agreement for the payment of in royalties to her.

 Ethel Lilian Voynich died on 27 July 1960 at the age of 96.
 In accordance with her will, her body was cremated and the ashes scattered over Central Park in New York City.